ton-blockchain/ton-connect/requests-responses.md

 ## Messages

-- All messages from the dapp to the wallet are requests for an operation.
+- All messages from the app to the wallet are requests for an operation.
-- Messages from the wallet to the application can be either responses to dapp requests or events triggered by user actions on the side of the wallet.
+- Messages from the wallet to the application can be either responses to app requests or events triggered by user actions on the side of the wallet.

 **Available operations:**